Jumper Cables Smoking, Melting, Or Hot? Here’s Why

 How Do You Jump Start A Car With A Flat Battery?

-Jumper cables are used for jump-starting a car with a flat battery.
-They come with two wires with two alligator clips, one red (positive) and one black (negative).
+Jumper cables are used for jump-starting a car with a dead battery.
+They come with two wires with two alligator clamps, one red (positive) and one black (negative).

 Red cables always attach to the positive terminal on each car.
-Ebony cables connect to the working battery’s negative terminal and a ground point on the vehicle with the dead battery.
+Ebony cables connect to the functioning battery’s negative terminal and a ground point on the vehicle with the dead battery.

 You might have a jump-starting kit with two leads attached to a power pack.
 Although these are more expensive, they’re a slightly less risky way to jump-start.
 The danger of damaging the power pack is far less severe than the risk of damaging another car.